-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 About the rape case, "The thing is Pac did nothing to that girl, neither did I and neither did anyone else."

-Still, he made his way to the elevator and went upstairs, where a group was assembled, including Combs and Biggie.
-Shakur would later say that they let him stagger around bleeding.
-Combs and Biggie insisted someone immediately called 911 and Shakur never claimed he had been set up.
-(In the 2009 Biggie biopic Notorious, Anthony Mackie's Tupac does make that claim.)
-When police arrived, according to the 2010 book Tupac Shakur, three of the cops had also been at the scene when Shakur was arrested for sexual assault.
-One had just testified at his trial.

-On Dec.
-1, 1994, Shakur was found not guilty of rape, sodomy or illegal weapon possession, but was convicted of sexual abuse for "forcibly touching" Jackson's behind.
-In February 1995 he was sentenced to 1 1/2 to 4 1/2 years in prison.
-Fuller was sentenced to four months in jail and five years' probation.

-Recorded after the shooting and release on April 1, 1995, while he was in jail, Shakur's Me Against the World, featuring "Dear Mama" and "So Many Tears," debuted at No. 1 on the Billboard 200.
-He also married Morris later that month.
+His third album, Me Against the World, recorded after the shooting and featuring classics like "Dear Mama" and "So Many Tears," was released the following month and debuted at No. 1 on the Billboard 200.
+(It was nominated for Best Rap Album at the 1996 Grammys.)
+Shakur then married the devoted Keisha Morris on April 4.
+(The union was annulled in 1996.)

-Meanwhile, an interview he gave to Vibe magazine's Kevin Powell from prison reportedly roiled pretty much everyone who was at Quad the night of the shooting, including his friends.
-(Incidentally, Powell sued the producers of the 2017 Tupac biopic All Eyez on Me, claiming the script was basically ripped right from a series of articles he wrote about the rapper.)

-While he was behind bars, Shakur was told that Biggie and Combs at least knew something was going to go down at Quad.
+While in jail, Shakur made it clear he believed he'd been betrayed by people he trusted.

+"Be to yourself, stay to yourself, trust nobody," Shakur he said in another prison interview.
+"Trust nobody...My closest friends did me in, my closest friends, my homies—people who I'd have took care of their whole family, I've have took care of everythin' for 'em, looked out for 'em, put 'em in the game, everything—turned on me.

 Jeff Kravitz/FilmMagic